DeustoDatacom/BDAP/datavis.md

 ::: notes

-Profile Meeks,  Data visualization Engineer at Apple, formerly Netflix.
+These artefacts, or products, we are making to be told to others, or communicated.
+We will now see the implications of this social action applied to data visualization through a series of articles published by Elijah Meeks: Data visualization Engineer at Apple, formerly Netflix.

-Even if this section shows the most communicative-social science view, he is actually an engineer.
+Even if this section shows the most communicative-social science view, he is actually an engineer and wrote a book about D3js.
+He is advocating this communicative view into the more "this is an engineering problem" take.

+He sees a great problem in current data visualization.

 :::